rs/xhandler/README.md

 Thanks to `net/context` deadline management, `xhandler` is able to enforce a per request deadline and will cancel the context when the client closes the connection unexpectedly.

-You may create your own `net/context` aware middlewares pretty much the same way as you would do with http.Handler.
+You may create your own `net/context` aware handler pretty much the same way as you would do with http.Handler.

 This library is inspired by https://joeshaw.org/net-context-and-http-handler/.